 - 6. % Complete (optional): as applicable - 7.
 Reminder (if you want the reminder pop-up box to come up before it's due).
-We'll soon see that this isn't necessary, because you'll use the built-in reminder.

-- 8. Text box: enter notes and instructions about the task and any other information you'll need to complete it (hyperlinks, etc.). - There are many other options under the Task, Insert, Format Text, and Review tabs. - C. Schedule a Recurring Task.
+We'll soon see that this is rarely necessary, because you'll use the built-in list. - 8.
+Text box: enter notes and instructions about the task and any other information you'll need to complete it (hyperlinks, etc.). - 9.
+There are many other options under the Insert, Format Text, and Review tabs. - D. Schedule a Recurring Task.
 These are great for quarterly tax payments, monthly newsletters, weekly plant watering, etc. You enter the task once, and Outlook will automatically create the next task for you. - 1.
 In the Recurrence group, click the Recurrence button. - 2.
 Select the frequency in the left column (Daily, Weekly, Monthly, Yearly).
 Each choice changes the exact choices available for when the task recurs. - 3.
+Click OK.
-Click OK, and then click Save and Close.

-- D. Create a Regenerating Task.
+- 4. Change the Start Date to match the Due Date. - 5.
+Click Save and Close. - E. Create a Regenerating Task.
 This is different than a recurring task in the sense that the next one is only scheduled a certain time period after you mark the last one complete.
 So let's say you generally like to post a blog entry every Friday, but you missed last Friday and didn't get to it on Tuesday.
 A regenerating weekly task would now schedule the next posting for the following Tuesday. - 1.
 In the Recurrence group, click the Recurrence button. - 2.
-After selecting the Recurrence button, select the "Regenerate..." option instead:
+After selecting the Recurrence button, select the "Regenerate new task..."

-E. Remove Completed Tasks from Your View Rather than Crossing Out.
+F. Remove Completed Tasks from Your View Rather than Crossing Out.